tarunsachdeva/blog/_posts/2018-10-07-ventakesh-rao-plugged-in-turnpike.markdown

 categories: general
 ---

-Another short post today, this one about Venkatesh Rao's recent [tweetstorm](https://twitter.com/vgr/status/1047925106423603200).
+Another short post today, this one about a recent [tweetstorm](https://twitter.com/vgr/status/1047925106423603200) by Venkatesh Rao.

 In it, Venkatesh argues for building the muscles to stay connected to all streams of information - from the high-latency, live, and lower quality (e.g. the so called "toxic twitter streams") to the low-latency but higher minded (e.g. philosophy books).

-He maps it on a spectrum in this graph:
+He maps the information types on a spectrum in this graph:

 ![Plugged-In Turnpike](/blog/assets/img/plugged-in-turnpike.png)